Sizing Heat Transfer Stations in District Heating

 Q˙network=fdivi=1nQ˙connection,i\dot{Q}_{\text{network}} = f_{\text{div}} \cdot \sum_{i=1}^{n} \dot{Q}_{\text{connection},i}

-Diversity decreases as the number of consumers increases, since individual demand peaks occur at different times.
-In practice, a distinction is made between space heating diversity and DHW diversity:
+Diversity decreases as the number of consumers increases, since individual demand peaks fall at different times.
+In practice, space heating diversity and DHW diversity are treated separately.

 Space heating diversity